dleclercpro/LiquorsOfTheWorld/README.md

-# Liquors of the World
+# Quiz App

-Welcome to Liquors of the World!
-This project is an online quiz web app, which can host as many players as you want.
-The quiz explores and various liquors from around the world.
+This project is an implementation of an online quiz web app, which can host as many players as needed.

 ## Technologies Used